 The City of Stockton Community Services Department is planning for the future Northeast Stockton Library and Community Center.
-Made possible by funding provided through the Strong Communities Initiative, the new facility will be located at 9501 West Lane, next to McNair High School.
+Made possible by funding provided through the Strong Communities Initiative, the new facility will be located at 9551 E. Ronald McNair Way, next to McNair High School at the corner of West Lane and Ronald McNair Way.

 Planning and design efforts have been led by Arch Nexus, an award-winning architectural firm with demonstrated experience designing 21st-century libraries and community centers.
 The project includes both library and recreation facilities with ideas and needs identified by community members.
 All design elements achieve LEED silver-level certification, maximizing natural light and environmental surroundings, creating an indoor/outdoor experience, and resulting in a low-impact design.